Aliases for HEXIM1 Gene

 External Ids for HEXIM1 Gene

 Previous GeneCards Identifiers for HEXIM1 Gene

 Expression of this gene is induced by hexamethylene-bis-acetamide in vascular smooth muscle cells.
 This gene has no introns. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HEXIM1 Gene

-HEXIM1 (Hexamethylene Bisacetamide Inducible 1) is a Protein Coding gene.
-Among its related pathways are Initiation of transcription and translation elongation at the HIV-1 LTR and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include cyclin-dependent protein serine/threonine kinase inhibitor activity and snRNA binding.
+HEXIM1 (HEXIM P-TEFb Complex Subunit 1) is a Protein Coding gene.
+Diseases associated with HEXIM1 include Nut Midline Carcinoma.
+Among its related pathways are Chromatin Regulation / Acetylation and Initiation of transcription and translation elongation at the HIV-1 LTR.
+Gene Ontology (GO) annotations related to this gene include cyclin-dependent protein serine/threonine kinase inhibitor activity and snRNA binding.
 An important paralog of this gene is HEXIM2.